Practice overview

 Commercial dispute resolution

-- Succeeding at trial against a venue which had failed to pay outstanding invoices to a drinks company.
+- Representing a drinks supply company at trial against a venue which had failed to pay outstanding invoices for goods supplied.

 - Successfully representing a firm of solicitors at a jurisdiction hearing, where the Defendant had sought to evade service by moving abroad.